jamesmatias/api-auto-renew/README.md

 Created by James Matias at Middle Country Public Library

-Revised March 23, 2016
+Revised May 13, 2016

-PHP Function renewItems($bc) is passed a patron barcode
+Version 2 provides a php file to add and remove patrons to/from a database, a mysql database structure file, and another php file to run as a cron.

 It will attempt to renew any items that the patron has checked out which are due in "$duexdays" (we use 3 days in this example).

 Success and Failure branches are located at the end of the function.
 Our library sends an email notification on success and does nothing on failure (the patron will receive a courtesy notice the following day).
-Code for the email notification is not included in this version.

-The function is set up to be called repeatedly on a list of barcodes.
-It could be easily modified to take a list of patron record numbers (in the case that barcodes are converted to or stored with record numbers when they are initially stored), reducing a call to the API on each iteration.

 To use: place code on a server with PHP5 and cURL installed.
-Change $hosturl variable to your Sierra application server Change $webserver to your webserver
-Change $auth to your Client Key and secret in clientkey:secret format.
-Remove or comment the echo statements if you don't need them.
+Three files must be updated with information specific to your system apiconstants.php - information about how you'll connect to your Sierra system's REST API connect.php - information about how you'll connect to your MySQL database to store patron data (opt-in model) mailvars.php - information about how you'll connect to your email server to send notifications, as well as the email body.